Aniline: Production

-Industrial aniline production involves two steps.
-First, benzene is nitrated with a concentrated mixture of nitric acid and sulfuric acid at 50 to 60 °C to yield nitrobenzene.
-The nitrobenzene is then hydrogenated (typically at 200–300 °C) in the presence of metal catalysts:
+Industrial aniline production involves hydrogenation of nitrobenzene (typically at 200–300 °C) in the presence of metal catalysts: Approximately 4 billion kilograms are produced annually.
+Catalysts include nickel, copper, palladium, and platinum, and newer catalysts continue to be discovered.

-The reduction of nitrobenzene to aniline was first performed by Nikolay Zinin in 1842, using inorganic sulfide as a reductant (Zinin reaction).
+The reduction of nitrobenzene to aniline was first performed by Nikolay Zinin in 1842, using sulfide salts (Zinin reaction).
 The reduction of nitrobenzene to aniline was also performed as part of reductions by Antoine Béchamp in 1854, using iron as the reductant (Bechamp reduction).
+These stoichiometric routes remain useful for specialty anilines.

 Aniline can alternatively be prepared from ammonia and phenol derived from the cumene process.

 In commerce, three brands of aniline are distinguished: aniline oil for blue, which is pure aniline; aniline oil for red, a mixture of equimolecular quantities of aniline and ortho- and para-toluidines; and aniline oil for safranine, which contains aniline and ortho-toluidine and is obtained from the distillate (échappés) of the fuchsine fusion.

 Related aniline derivatives

-Many analogues of aniline are known where the phenyl group is further substituted.
+Many analogues and derivatives of aniline are known where the phenyl group is further substituted.
 These include toluidines, xylidines, chloroanilines, aminobenzoic acids, nitroanilines, and many others.
-They often are prepared by nitration of the substituted aromatic compounds followed by reduction.
+They also are usually prepared by nitration of the substituted aromatic compounds followed by reduction.
 For example, this approach is used to convert toluene into toluidines and chlorobenzene into 4-chloroaniline.
 Alternatively, using Buchwald-Hartwig coupling or Ullmann reaction approaches, aryl halides can be aminated with aqueous or gaseous ammonia.